-CCIWA has one wholly owned subsidiary Apprenticeships Australia.
-A reference to CCIWA and “we” in this policy includes Apprenticeships Australia.
+CCIWA has two wholly owned subsidiaries, Apprenticeships Australia Pty Ltd (trading as Apprenticeship Support Australia) and Business Law WA Pty Ltd. A reference to CCIWA and “we” in this policy includes both those subsidiaries.

 What is personal information?